Noorul135/zoho-ea-poc/README.md

   `zia/EA-KNOWLEDGE-BASE.md`) now knows about all 15 viewpoints (so it can recommend and link to the right one) and about `enrichWorkspaceViewpoints`, which it should call right after onboarding any new company.
+- Two rendering bugs that made viewpoints look broken (overlapping/stacked boxes with no visible connections) are fixed: the "Clusters by type" ring layout now sizes each type's inner ring from the actual node dimensions instead of a flat `count*15px` (which guaranteed overlap for any group of 2+), and the tree layout no longer forces a breadthfirst hierarchy when a workspace doesn't actually have one (e.g. only one component type present) — it falls back to a clean overlap-free grid instead.
+- If a workspace genuinely doesn't have the component types (or references) a viewpoint needs yet, an on-canvas advisory banner explains exactly what's missing and what to do (run the enrichment tool / switch workspace), instead of silently rendering an empty or confusing diagram.
 - Sample instances of those new types (wired into the real Zoho Corporation graph — e.g. `Objective → Enabled By → Business Capability`, `Risk → Affects → Application`) were added to `data.json`.
 Re-run the seed